 This article has been updated as of October 2018.

-In today’s health obsessed world, seeking healthier options for optimal living is a daily task.
+In today’s health-obsessed world, seeking healthier options for an optimal living is a daily task.
 In the world of cannabis, this couldn’t be truer, as new products and therapies for medical patients sprout from every corner of the internet, being promoted as the next cure-all solution.
 So, what makes THC distillate any different than your run of the mill shatter or wax or any other concentrate?

 For one, it’s the purest cannabis concentrate available on the market, which continues to fill the void for many medical patients.
 For deeper insight, let’s take a closer look at what separates distillates from the rest of its concentrate relatives.

 How THC Distillate is Made

 What separates THC distillate’s process from other concentrates is, of course, the technology applied in cannabis laboratories.
 More specifically, this technology is known as a “short path distillation process” – a new and revolutionary system that’s changing the extraction field as we speak.

 Because cannabis requires very high boiling points for its cannabinoids to vaporize, this “short path distillation process” in combination with high powered vacuums makes up for a highly effective way to distill cannabis’ compounds at lower temperatures.